Special Report: Olympic Hero Faces Mental Hurdle

 A broken leg didn't stop Manteo Mitchell from finishing his leg of a relay race in the Olympics last summer.
 But that break left behind a mental hurdle he's working to overcome.

-"I close my eyes for a second, and I try not to think about that moment," says Mitchell, who took home a bronze medal and became an Olympic hero because of his determination to finish.
+"I close my eyes for a second, and I try not to think about that moment," says Mitchell, who took home a silver medal and became an Olympic hero because of his determination to finish.

 Mitchell is building up his endurance on the track at Western Carolina University as he gets back up to speed after the injury.

 Track coach Danny Williamson is working with Mitchell as he prepares for a run to Rio, the site of the next Olympics.
 The recovery process is more of a marathon than a sprint.

 "Rehab, if I could put it in one word, it's just tough," Mitchell says.
 "Everybody thinks I'm back 100 percent because i have spikes on but I'm not."

 Mitchell says he's consulted with a specialist to make sure the leg injury doesn't slow him down mentally.
 He hopes to be back in competition by next month.